SchnyderKay/M324/README.md

 Based on the decision the application checks a database filled with cocktails and provides the user with all the possible cocktails with the chosen ingredient (ex.
 Gin Tonic, Vodka sour, Cuba Libre).
 The Cocktails will be editable via CRUD (Create, Read, Update, Delete) endpoints.

-**Extra**

-In a further step the user is able to select a cocktail and sending an e-mail with all the necessary ingredients to their personal mailbox.

-Additionally, the user is able to ask for a random cocktail.

 ## Branching

 In our project, we adopted a branching strategy that enables parallel development while ensuring the main branch remains stable and ready for deployment.